torvalds/linux/Documentation/hwmon/fam15h_power.rst

 * power1_crit (ProcessorPwrWatts)
 * power1_input (CurrPwrWatts)

-On multi-node processors the calculated value is for the entire package and not for a single node.
-Thus the driver creates sysfs attributes only for internal node0 of a multi-node processor.
+On multi-yesde processors the calculated value is for the entire package and yest for a single yesde.
+Thus the driver creates sysfs attributes only for internal yesde0 of a multi-yesde processor.

 2) Accumulated Power Mechanism